AndreyKol1/Azorian/EXPLANATION.md

 ## 1. Agent Workflow

+1. The model recieves the model input(text or image).
+If it is the image, the further preprocessing is done: retrieving food from the fridge photo and passing it further.
+2. We implemented ReAct agent, which includes reasoning(deciding which tool to call) and acting based on the chosen tool.
+3. Based on user goal, the model decided which tool to call from existing: generate a recipe, search nutricious for the given recipe, provide cooking instructions.
+4. Agent returns information from the tools it decided to use

 Describe step-by-step how your agent processes an input:
 1. Receive user input
 2. (Optional) Retrieve relevant memory